anumodshreya/product-table-assignment/README.md

 Product Catalog Application
-This project is a React-based web application for dynamic display and management of product data.
-It focuses on core frontend skills, including mocked API integration, React Hook-based state management, and a responsive user interface.
+This React-based web application provides a dynamic and interactive interface for managing product data.
+It showcases key frontend development skills through its features, mock API integration, and user-centric design.

-Live Demo
+Live Demo ✨
-View the deployed application here: https://jocular-kataifi-382491.netlify.app/
+Explore the deployed application here: https://jocular-kataifi-382491.netlify.app/

-Features ✨
+Key Features 🚀
-Product Listing: Displays product details including Image, Title, Brand, Category, Price, Rating, Return Policy, and MOQ.
+Product Display: View a comprehensive list of products with essential details.

-Inline Editing: Edit product titles and MOQ values directly within the table, with client-side validation and simulated API updates. ✏️
+Inline Editing: Easily modify product titles and Minimum Order Quantities (MOQ) directly in the table. ✏️

 Dynamic Filtering:

-Search by title or brand. 🔍
+Search products by title or brand using the search bar. 🔍

-Dropdown filters for Brand, Category, Price, and Rating, with options dynamically updated based on current results.
+Filter by specific brands, categories, prices, or ratings using intelligent dropdowns that adapt to available data.

-Reset Filters button to clear all criteria. 🔄
+One-click "Reset Filters" button to clear all active filters. 🔄

-Column Visibility: Toggle visibility for specific table columns. 👀
+Customizable View: Toggle the visibility of different table columns to personalize your view. 👀

-Sorting: Sort columns (Price, Rating, MOQ) in ascending or descending order. ↕️
+Data Sorting: Sort products by price, rating, or MOQ in ascending or descending order. ↕️

-Product Management: Delete existing products and add new ones via a form. 🗑️➕
+Product Management: Add new products to the list and delete existing ones. ➕🗑️

-Pagination: Navigate through product listings efficiently. 📄
+Pagination: Navigate through large datasets with efficient page controls. 📄

-User Feedback: Includes clear loading states, error handling for API calls, and a "No results found" message.
+User Feedback: Clear visual indicators for loading states and error messages, plus a "No results found" message when filters yield no data.

-Reset Filters Button: A dedicated button to clear all active filters and search queries.

 Technologies Used 💻
-React.js: Frontend library for UI.
+React.js: Primary library for building the user interface.

-React Hooks: For state and side effects (useState, useEffect).
+React Hooks: Utilized for efficient state management (useState, useEffect).

-Vite: Frontend build tool.
+Vite: Fast and lightweight development server and build tool.

-JavaScript (ES6+): Application logic.
+JavaScript (ES6+): Core programming language for application logic.

-CSS (Inline Styles): Styling applied directly within React components.
+CSS (Inline Styles): All styling implemented directly within React components.

-HTML5: Page structure.
+HTML5: Structured content for web pages.

-Setup Instructions 🚀
+Setup Instructions 🛠️
-To run this project locally:
+To get a local copy of this project up and running, follow these steps:

 Clone the Repository:

 git clone https://github.com/your-username/your-repo-name.git
-cd your-repo-name # Replace 'your-repo-name'
+cd your-repo-name # Navigate into your project directory

-(Remember to replace your-username/your-repo-name.git with your actual GitHub repository URL)
+(Remember to replace your-username/your-repo-name.git with your actual GitHub repository URL.)

 Install Dependencies: